 These first two stages, depending on the season, weather and conditions, can be modified last minute, so to make them shorter/ different.

-Day 4: today we get into the core of the whole adventure, as we climb the challenging “Su Ledere ‘e Goloritzé” route.
+Day 4: today we get into the core of the whole adventure.
+After breakfast we reach Punta Salinas, the best viewpoint on the Guglia di Goloritzé, probably the most famous rock spire all over Sardinia.
+We head downhill, following a steep track down the scree to reach Cala Goloritzé, a beautiful beach (which is also a UNESCO heritage site since 1996).
+It’s time to climb the challenging “Su Ledere ‘e Goloritzé” route.
 We set off right from the beach up to a steep scree and climb what I call the “wake-up rope” set up by the guide on a white rock slab above the beach of Goloritzé, and we reach a hanging trees spot called “The Springs”.
 We need to go across 3 steep and exposed landslides, partly with the help of some fixed ropes, and finally we reach a spectacular golden cave 100m above the sea and the rocky spur that divides Goloritzé from the forest of Ispuligi.
 Here we get ready with our carabiner and we climb the via ferrata (just 30 meter of fixed steel cable) set up by Cominetti and friends in the 2014.
 After this steep and challenging step, it’s time to take a breath and follow a comfortable traverse on a pretty wide trail (one of those opened by the charcoal workers) and we finally get to the beautiful Cala Mariolu, probably the most beautiful beach along the Ogliastra coast.

 This is the shortest stage of our Wild Blue trek, but it must be taken with great caution as we go across a bunch of “no fall” zones.